Want to live large? How about living ... long?

 That's really the only option for anyone who buys what just might be the skinniest house in all of London.

-The newly listed property in west London's Shepherd's Bush neighborhood is five stories high and just six feet wide in some parts, according to Winkworth, the real estate company that has the listing.
+The listed property in west London's Shepherd's Bush neighborhood is five stories high and just six feet wide in some parts, according to Winkworth, the real estate company that has the listing.

 Watch TODAY All Day!
 Get the best news, information and inspiration from TODAY, all day long.